Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Analysis on lensed gravitational waves

 In a more realistic lensing scenario, microlens candidates are predominantly located within substructures of galaxies or in the intercluster medium embedded within galaxy clusters.
 In addition, the density of stellar fields in these substructures can be sufficiently high for GWs to undergo multiple-plane lensing~\citep{diego2019observational,PhysRevD.101.123512,meena2020gravitational,mishra2021gravitational}.
 Figure~\ref{lensing_schematic} shows the schematics of the lensing system with a macrolens containing fields of microlenses.
 A GW propagating through the object is first strongly lensed by the macrolens, splitting into multiple macroimages.
 Each macroimage is then further microlensed by a stellar field located nearby.

 In this case, the total lensing effect on a GW signal from microlenses embedded within a macrolens can be estimated using Eq.~\eqref{af} with an appropriate time delay function $t(\boldsymbol{x},\boldsymbol{y})$.
-The time delay function must be established considering the macrolens contributions to the microlensing effects, which can be parametrized by convergence ($\kappa$) and shear ($\gamma$)~\citep{schneider2006gravitational}.
+The time delay function must be established considering the macrolens contributions~\footnote{We assume a singular isothermal ellipsoid (SIE)~\citep{kormann1994isothermal} as our macrolens model.} to the microlensing effects, which can be parametrized by convergence ($\kappa$) and shear ($\gamma$)~\citep{schneider2006gravitational}.